5 types of sales contests to motivate employees—with examples

 Things to consider when designing a sales contest

 Sales reps face an incessant cycle of cold calling, following up, repeating the same pitch, and chasing seemingly unattainable leads.
 The right types of sales competitions can reignite the waning enthusiasm that’s sure to rear its head after months spent repeating these tasks.

 Sales contests ignite people’s competitive spirit and help make daily duties fun and rewarding, which helps keep sales reps motivated and engaged in their work.

-When developing a sales competition, it’s important to come up with contest ideas that will motivate the entire team—not just reward your top performers.
+When developing a sales competition, it’s important to come up with contest ideas and rewards and recognition ideas that will motivate the entire team—not just reward your top performers.
 With this in mind, it’s important to build your sales contest around metrics other than ‘highest revenue.’
 Otherwise, your sales competition runs the risk of alienating and demotivating your low- or middle-performers.
 If your top reps take an early lead (which they often will), the rest of the team will feel like they can’t catch up — and they’ll simply stop trying.